Jeremy Pena Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.7 K/9, the fourth-worst in the league.
+- The pitching staff for the Guardians has a collective 7.7 K/9, the fourth-worst in MLB.

-- The Guardians' 3.77 team ERA ranks seventh among all league pitching staffs.
+- The Guardians' 3.80 team ERA ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.